OpenBB-finance/OpenBB/README.md

 ## About

-Gamestonk Terminal is an awesome stock market terminal that has been developed for fun, while I saw my GME shares tanking.
+Gamestonk Terminal is an awesome stock and crypto market terminal that has been developed for fun, while I saw my GME shares tanking.
 But hey, I like the stock 💎🙌.

 The implementation (in python) allows to easily add more commands, and expand on their configuration.